-3) Sign this petition calling for the repeal of section 144 LASPO, the law which makes it a criminal offense to enter an empty, derelict “residential” premises (“residential” here includes many institutional buildings like vacant care homes, hostels, etc); we only need 100,000 signatures to be taken seriously.
+1) Sign this petition calling for the repeal of section 144 LASPOA, the law which makes it a criminal offense to enter an empty, derelict “residential” premises (“residential” here includes many institutional buildings like vacant care homes, hostels, etc).

-7) Keep Track of Squatting in the Media: if you spot an article related to squatting in the mainstream media or on alternative news sites, send us the link at SQUASH with/ without a brief description of the article.
-It is important that we keep track of what the media is saying about squatting in order to ascertain the mood regarding further criminalisation and challenge stereotypes and outright lies.
+9) Keep Track of Squatting in the Media: if you spot an article related to squatting in the mainstream media or on alternative news sites, email us at SQUASH with a brief description, and link to, the article.
+It is important that to keep track of what the media is saying about squatting in order to ascertain the mood regarding further criminalisation, and challenge outright lies.

-10) Donate: SQUASH encourage you to donate money and resources to active and useful squatting organisations – such as ASS, SLN -, as well as independent and non-aligned homelessness groups.
-Instead of donating money to large housing charities like Shelter, which are pretty much quangos and severely compromised, your money will go a lot further to doing good if gets to localised groups and those that have not been professionalised.
+10) Donate: Donate money and time to active squatting groups – like the Advisory Service for Squatters – and independent homelessness groups – like Streets Kitchen -, instead of donating money to large housing charities like Shelter.
+Your money will go a lot further doing good, and more appreciated, if it gets to localised groups who have not been professionalised.